vulkano-rs/vulkano-www/content/guide/graphics_pipeline/render_pass_framebuffer.md

 Creating a framebuffer is typically done as part of the rendering process.
-It is not a bad idea to keep the framebuffer objects alive between frames, but it won't kill your performances to create and destroy a few framebuffer objects during some frames.
+It is not a bad idea to keep the framebuffer objects alive between frames, but it won't kill your performance to create and destroy a few framebuffer objects during some frames.

 ```rust
 use vulkano::render_pass::{Framebuffer, FramebufferCreateInfo};